 What can I expect from the interviewing process?

 The interviewing process is exciting and highly competitive.
 Completed applications are reviewed by a selection committee, which evaluates applicants based on a pre-selected set of criteria.
 After an initial review, approximately 25-30 candidates are selected for a telephone interview.
-A final group of 6-10 individuals are invited to Detroit for on-site interviews.
+A final group of 6-10 individuals are invited for final round interviews.
 Prior to the on-site interviews, candidates will be asked to complete an electronic strengths and competencies assessment.
-At the on-site interviews, candidates learn more about the Henry Ford Health System while having the opportunity to speak with the current fellows, the preceptors, and several other members of the senior leadership team.
+At the on-site interviews, candidates learn more about the Henry Ford Health while having the opportunity to speak with the current fellows, the preceptors, and several other members of the senior leadership team.
 Offers are made to selected candidates within the time frame specified by the NCAF Fellowship Code of Good Practice.